fabfog/dxbox-docs/blog/2025-10-24-The-Boilerplate-Tax/index.md

 ## Refactoring Without the Friction

 What if you could "lift state" without paying the tax?
 What if the refactor was so simple, you'd never hesitate to do it?
+What if it was so fast, you could do it anytime without the fear of just losing time?

 This is what `use-less-react` is designed for.
 It separates the **what** (your state & logics) from the **where** (your state's scope) and the **how** (the UI library that will consume your state and drive your logics).